 Investments - For entities in which we have a 20 to 50 percent ownership interest and over which we exercise significant influence, but do not have control, we account for investments in privately-held companies under the equity method, whereby we record our proportional share of the investee's net income or net loss as an adjustment to the carrying value of the investment.
 We account for investments of less than 20 percent in non-marketable equity securities of corporations at the lower of cost or market.
 Our policy with respect to investments is to record an impairment charge when we believe an investment has experienced a decline in value that is other than temporary.
 At least quarterly, we review our investments to determine any impairment in their carrying value and we write-down any impaired asset at quarter-end to our best estimate of its current realizable value.
 Any such charges could have a material adverse impact on our financial condition or results of operations and are generally not predictable in advance.
+During the year ended December 31, 2016, we recognized \$713,000 of investment loss, net, attributable to the write-down of \$750,000 on a cost method investment which was offset in part by a gain of \$37,000 on a final payment after the escrow period on a prior minority investment sale.
 During the year ended December 31, 2015, we recognized \$1,247,000 of investment income, net, principally related to a gain of \$2,034,000 on the sale of one of our cost method investments which was offset in part by an impairment charge of \$792,000 to reduce the carrying value of our equity method investment to \$100,000, management's estimate of realizable value.
-During the year ended December 31, 2014, we recognized \$145,000 on the sale of one of our cost method investments and we also took a net impairment charge of \$17,000 to reduce the carrying value of another cost method investment to zero, management's estimate of realizable value.
-At December 31, 2015 and 2014, the aggregate value of investments was \$1,015,000 and \$1,605,000, respectively.
+At December 31, 2016 and 2015, the aggregate value of investments was \$1,272,000 and \$1,015,000, respectively.
+We signed an agreement acquiring a \$1,000,000 investment in a privately-held technology company in the FinTech industry on December 30, 2016.
+The investment is included in the December 31, 2016 aggregate value; however, the funding of the investment did not occur until subsequent to year end on January 4, 2017.